 “Nonsense,” replied the field mouse.
 “Now don’t be obstinate, or I shall bite you with my white teeth.
 He is a very handsome mole; the queen herself does not wear more beautiful velvets and furs.
 His kitchens and cellars are quite full.
 You ought to be very thankful for such good fortune.”

-So the wedding day was fixed, on which the mole was to take her away to live with him, deep under the earth, and never again to see the warm sun, because he did not like it.
-The poor child was very unhappy at the thought of saying farewell to the beautiful sun, and as the field mouse had given her permission to stand at the door, she went to look at it once more.
+So the wedding day was set, on which the mole was to take her away to live with him, deep under the earth, and never again to see the warm sun, because he did not like it.
+The poor child was very unhappy at the thought of saying goodbye to the beautiful sun, and as the field mouse had given her permission to stand at the door, she went to look at it once more.

 “Farewell, bright sun,” she cried, stretching out her arm towards it; and then she walked a short distance from the house, for the corn had been cut, and only the dry stubble remained in the fields.
 “Farewell, farewell,” she repeated, twining her arm around a little red flower that grew just by her side.
 “Greet the little swallow from me, if you should see him again.”